VA Loan And What You Need to Know!

 An active duty member qualifies for a VA loan after six months of service.
 National Guard and Reservists qualify after six years of service.
 If these members are called to active duty before this period is over, they only have to be on active duty for 181 days to be eligible.
 If it is during a war period, National Guard and Reservists become eligible after 90 days of continuous active duty service.

-Advantages of An Arizona VA Loan
+Advantages of A VA Loan

 The lack of down payment required is one of the primary benefits to VA loans.
 Another advantage is the fact that the loan does not require mortgage insurance like most of the other conventional loans.
 The lack of mortgage insurance means that the VA loan borrower will be able to afford more, This also means you have a lower payment for the same home.
 For example, a borrower making a 3.5% down payment for an FHA-insured mortgage of $200,000 will have to pay $141 for mortgage insurance every month.
 A VA loan borrower will be saving this amount every month or can qualify for a higher priced home and pay that amount toward their mortgage.